atomaszewicz/Bond/RStudio/Analysis.md

 ### Summary
-Throughout the Rating section, we have seen how our four metrics (Rotten Tomatoes Users, Rotten Tomatoes Critics, LetterBoxd and IMDb ratings/100) ratings differ between the 25 films and 6 actors in the Bond series.
+Throughout the Rating section, we have seen how our four metrics ratings differ between the 25 films and 6 actors in the Bond series.
 We saw that the series' average rating, based on our four metrics, was 71/100.
-LetterBoxd was the most generous rating, with a mean score of 79, and Rotten Tomatoe Users the harshest, scoring only 64 on average.
+Each metric rated the series slightly above your average movie, where LetterBoxd was the most generous rating, with a mean score of 79, and Rotten Tomatoe Users were the harshest, giving the series a 64 rating.
 We found that on average Daniel Craig was the highest rated and Pierce Brosnan the lowest, with the mean score across all films and metrics of 78 and 63 respectively.
 We then studied how the ratings changed between films, and between actors, and saw that when a new Bond actor premiers, the metrics usually agree that it was a positive change, and on an actor's last film, the metrics' mostly disagree on the change in quality.

 This is only ~~half~~ some of the story; as much as I like to think that the quality of movies, and by extension online ratings, is what matters, the trush is that the movie industry is a business and the bottom line rules.
 So let's put aside our tables of online ratings for now and follow the dollars.